Yokozuna-Finance/contracts/scripts/process_mint.md

 # .env files

-This are the settings intended for the different environment we use.
-To enable just create a symlink of the of the env file to be use to `.env`, for example to use the `.env.local`:
+The settings are intended for different environment we use.
+To enable it, just create a symlink of the of the env file to be used to `.env`, for example to use the `.env.local`:

 ```
 ln -s .env.local .env
 ```

 ## Settings definitions